Who can use this feature?

 - Neodeluxe uses variables within a data source for each tenant (Data Source Schema).
 These variables contain real-time values.
 When any of these variables change or are influenced by an event—such as the completion of a task or a synchronization process—these modifications will be reflected in the corresponding queues.

-Queues Triggered by Tasks
+Queues Triggered by Task Completion

 - Complete the following fields: